QF 12-pounder 12 cwt AA gun: History

 When World War I began Britain had no anti-aircraft artillery and had given little thought to it.
-Hence in 1914 when Germany occupied parts of Belgium and northern France, it faced the risk of air attack, and various medium calibre guns were adapted to high-angle mountings, including the 12 pdr 12 cwt.
+Hence in 1914 when Germany occupied parts of Belgium and northern France, it faced the risk of air attack, and various medium caliber guns were adapted to high-angle mountings, including the 12 pdr 12 cwt.
 All QF 12 pounder ammunition at the time was "Separate loading QF" i.e. the propellant came in a brass cartridge case with primer ready installed, but the shell was loaded separately.
 For anti-aircraft firing, Fixed QF rounds were quickly developed i.e. with the shell already attached to the cartridge case.
 This allowed slightly faster loading.

 Combat use

-For home air defence the gun was typically mounted on a high-angle mounting with an additional spring recuperator above the barrel, on a 2-wheel towed travelling platform, 7 ft × 5 ft 4 in The 4 stabilising arms at the corners were swung out, rods at the ends screwed down to lift the platform off the wheels which were then removed and the platform lowered to the ground.
+For home air defence the gun was typically mounted on a high-angle mounting with an additional spring recuperator above the barrel, on a 2-wheel towed travelling platform, 7 ft × 5 ft 4 in The 4 stabilizing arms at the corners were swung out, rods at the ends screwed down to lift the platform off the wheels which were then removed and the platform lowered to the ground.
 It was also deployed on static mountings to defend prominent targets such as dockyards.